Embird Embroidery Software

 Icon of the Find Fonts command

 Lettering supports multiline text and adjustable baselines.
-Predefined text baselines include circles, lines, and spirals.
-All baselines can be transformed (moved, scaled, rotated, and slanted) as well as edited node by node.
-Baseline scaling allows you to create an ellipse from a circle.
-Baseline transformations can be done either with the 'spider' control on the work area or with controls on the main control panel at the side of the screen.
+Predefined baselines include circles, lines, and spirals.
+All baselines can be transformed (moved, scaled, rotated, or slanted) and edited node-by-node.
+For example, a circle baseline can be scaled into an ellipse.
+Transformations can be performed using the "spider" control in the Work Area or the numerical controls on the side panel.

 Lettering Working Modes